 You want your students to enjoy reading, and you want them to read for the love of reading.
 Besides learning to love reading, numerous studies have suggested and proved that students who read well also score better on standardized tests and perform better in all school subjects.
 Of course, the best reason to promote literacy in the classroom might just be to make your classroom a more fun and relaxed environment.

 The first step to promoting literacy in the classroom is to offer your students the chance to actually read.
 No matter how tight your class schedule is, carve out at least ten minutes for independent reading time (IRT) a few days a week.
-Independent reading is one of the best ways to encourage students to read, while giving them accountability and a gentle 'push' towards reading for pleasure.
+Independent reading is one of the best ways to encourage students to read, while giving them accountability and a gentle push towards reading for pleasure.

-IRT is easy to set up in your classroom, even if you do not have a huge classroom library already.
+IRT is easy to set up in your classroom, even if you don't have a huge classroom library already.
 Choose a small block of class time, make an anchor chart that explains why and how to read during this time, and make the students read.
-Let them choose their own book to read - whether it's a selection from home, the library, or one that you have provided and recommend.
+Let them choose their own book to read, whether it's a selection from home, the library, or one that you have provided and recommend.
 You can visit the school library as a class, and the librarian will happily help each student select a book that fits their personal reading style and interests.
 Spend some time teaching students how to choose books that suit them well and are on their reading level.

 Once everyone has a book to read, just start reading!
-Read for the entire ten minutes (or however long you choose), and do nothing else during that time.
+Read for the entire ten minutes, or however long you choose, and do nothing else during that time.
 On your anchor chart that explains how and why your class reads during IRT, list your class rules.
 You might list the following to help students understand the importance and seriousness of IRT: